Do you toast to the New Year?

 TOASTING GAMES & PRACTICES

-In Shakespeare’s time, drinking games became customer.
+In Shakespeare’s time, drinking games became customary.
 There was a particularly unusual practice where a gentleman would cut himself, mix his blood into his drink and toast to his lady love as another way to prove his devotion.

 A particularly beautiful lady was “the toast of the town.”